-Social factors of human behavior: social cognition, influences, and relations; group process; interplay of individuals, groups, and society.
-Junior SEWS paper.
+Social factors of human behavior; social-cognition, interpersonal,: influences, and relations; group process; interplay of individuals, groups, and society.
 Prerequisites: PSYC 100.
-Fall.
+Fall/Spring as needed.

 PSYC 260 Introduction to Evolutionary Psychology.
 (3 cr hrs)

 This course examines the application of evolutionary theory and methods to the field of psychology.
 Attention will be given to the role evolution plays in the understanding of complex human behavior, including cooperation, mating strategies and preferences, parenting, aggression, etc. Special attention will be given to efforts at integrating this perspective into the broader context of psychological inquiry.
 Prerequisites: PSYC 100.
 Spring